Martinbugayong/got-quiz/README.md

 # Valar-Dohaeris

 ## About Valar-Dohaeris
 * **Valar Doeharis** means "All Men must Serve" this is a response to **Valar Morghulis** which means "All Men must Die".
 This is a Game of Thrones quiz web app.
-Based on these questions you will find out if you are ready for the next season of Game of Thrones.
+Based on these questions you will find out if you are ready for the final season of Game of Thrones.

 ## Technologies Used :